allegroai/clearml-docs/docs/guides/frameworks/pytorch/notebooks/image/hyperparameter_search.md

 Scalars for total accuracy and remaining budget by iteration, and a plot of total accuracy by iteration appear in **RESULTS** **>** **SCALARS**.
 Remaining budget indicates the percentage of total iterations for all jobs left before that total is reached.

-These scalars are reported automatically by ClearM from `HyperParameterOptimizer` when it runs.
+These scalars are reported automatically by ClearML from `HyperParameterOptimizer` when it runs.

 ![image](../../../../../img/examples_hyperparameter_search_04.png)